thedoan/thedoan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Youtube
+- 🔭 I’m currently working on Castis Asia
-- 🌱 I’m currently learning ...
-React Native
+- 🌱 I’m currently learning Java Spring
-- 👯 I’m looking to collaborate on ...
-React Native
+- 👯 I’m looking to collaborate on Java Spring
-- 🤔 I’m looking for help with ...
-Saas
+- 🤔 I’m looking for help with Java Spring
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... [@mr.thedoan](https://twitter.com/MrTheDoan)
 - 😄 Pronouns: ...
 He/Him